poezio/poezio/doc/source/commands.rst

 .. note:: Use command parameters like this:

     - Do not use quotes if they are unnecessary (words without special chars or spaces)
-    - If the command takes several agrguments, you need to put quotes around arguments containing special chars such as backslashes or quotes
+    - If the command takes several arguments, you need to put quotes around arguments containing special chars such as backslashes or quotes
     - If the command always takes only one argument, then do not use quotes even for words containing special chars

 .. _global-commands: